2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Basics/002_Figures_of_gamedev.md

 - Narrative Designer;
 - Creative Writer.

 A good writer must have good language skills, as well as creativity.
-The must be able to use planning programs (like everyone, communication is important) as well as writing programs, like LibreOffice/OpenOffice Writer.
+They must be able to use planning programs (like everyone, communication is important) as well as writing programs, like LibreOffice/OpenOffice Writer.

 ### Developer